rayniel95/rayniel95.github.io/docs/work_experience/work_experience.md

 Elasbit is a Chilean company that had the idea to create a NFT collection and some games based in this collection.
 The basic idea was to sell the NFTs to users and give special rewards in the games to the NFTs owners.
 The client already had the solution to mint the NFTs using Metaplex but he had not the necessary smart contracts for the games.
 Using my experience in Rust, smart contracts and blockchain I was capable to quickly learn about Solana blockchain and create the smart contract for the games.
 I reviewed dozens of smart contracts deployed in Solana and this help me to learn about common architectural patterns, this patterns was applied to the implemented smart contract improving performance, readability, code quality, genericity, user trust and security.
 <!-- small description about the client and its requirements or problems, how I solve it -->

-- Attended to daily meetings with the team to coordinate tasks and find potentials problems in the develompent of the solution.
+- Attended to daily meetings with the team to coordinate tasks and find potentials problems in the development of the solution.
 - Proposed the use of cryptographic techniques (e.g. password salting) to store the user data on the smart contract improving security.
 - Designed, in coordination with the Product Manager, the smart contract.
 - Implemented and deployed the smart contract.